aspectra-js/aspectra/README.md

 Inject a [`@provider`](#provider) into a class field.

-> This decorator injects a provider into the specified class field.
-If injected
+> Regardless of how many times it is injected, the same instance will be
-> multiple times, **the same** instance will be returned each time.
+> returned each time.